Monday, June 9, 2025 • Welcome to the 100% Nonsense-Free Zone! • Log in

 Only one PoE+ port, no PoE++ support; SFP+ ports are less practical than 10GBASE-T

-A Ubiquiti login account is required for the mobile apps and built-in Remote Management, as well as other features, to work
+A Ubiquiti login account is required for the built-in Remote Management, as well as some other useful features, to work

 The new UniFi Cloud Gateway Fiber is the best non-Wi-Fi router to date, designed for those who need uncompromising 10Gbps bandwidth.